IceHe/lib/mac/initialize.md

 ## Homebrew-Cask

 Homebrew-Cask extends Homebrew
-and allows you to install large binary files via a command-line tool
+and allows you to install large binary files via a command-line tool.

 > Recommend to install Mac Apps via Homebrew-Cask